 The use of a dry lot for lambs requiring anthelmintic treatment is a management style that will be adopted.
 Use of the dry lot increased the survival of treated lambs and decreased the number of times that lambs required drenching, reducing overall exposure to anthelmintics.
 While using a dry lot increased feed costs, the overall profitability was higher due to an increase in marketable lambs and rates of gain.

 a.
 Using rate of gain: The predetermined rate of gain, adjusted from the 2017 study to account for sex differences, were consistent with the FAMACHA scores indicating a need for drenching with one exception.
 In one two week interval the temperature was over 90 degrees for greater than a week.
-During this interval rates of gain were lower than expected and would have indicated more lambs required drenching than would have by using the FAMACHA scoring system.
-Thus, producers need to keep in mind such factors when relying on this method.
+Thus, rate of gain was used to determine drenching needs.

 In a year of record breaking rainfall the use of an outdoor dry lot was not feasible.
 It still may be possible in different climates or through the use of other material such as sand.
 One consideration through was that the lambs in the barn also fared better during the heat waves as they had more shade and were likely a few degrees cooler.
 Overall this study supports not being afraid to put animals in a barn (with adequate water and feed).

 The unforeseen inclusion of adding fecal egg counts to this study was a great enhancement that should be included in the future for similar studies.
 While the big picture of this study was to reduce the use of anthelmintics by using a dry lot, the fecal egg counts demonstrated that anthelmintics may be being used in lambs where the parasite has been controlled.
 In these situations producers should be treating that physiological state or addressing the nutritive needs as additional anthelmintics will not provide any further support for the lamb.